beaconsproject/survey_design/README.md

 ## Running the app

-The app is located at: https://beaconsproject.shinyapps.io/wolverines (Jan 19: The hosted version is currently unavailable.
-To run the app, please follow the steps below.)
+The app is located at: https://beaconsproject.shinyapps.io/wolverines

 The app can also be run from a local machine using the following steps: